Rome Campus J-Term Program

 Based on the Aventine Hill, the southernmost of Rome’s seven hills, Trinity’s Rome Campus is surrounded by ancient churches, monasteries, and spectacular views.

-Trinity College Rome Campus J-Term program runs for 14 days and offers three courses constructed in collaboration with local community partners.
-Students enroll in one of the following courses taught by Trinity Rome faculty: Exploring Awe: Rome as Laboratory, Food & Culture, or The Politics of Magnificence.
-Course offerings are dependent on enrollment and students will be asked for their first choice and alternate course offerings.
+Trinity College Rome Campus J-Term program is 14 days and offers three courses constructed in collaboration with local community partners.
+Students will be enrolled in one 0.5 credit courses taught by Trinity College or Rome Campus faculty.
+Course offerings are dependent on final enrollment and students will be asked for their course preference.

 The Trinity College Rome Campus offers an exciting opportunity for undergraduate students in all fields of study to explore first-hand one of the oldest and most international cities in the world.
 Trinity College Rome Campus courses facilitate dialogue and collaboration between students, professors, and community partners.
 Students will gain an understanding of the complexity of interconnected global and local issues in an international and contemporary urban setting.